 At The Orthopedic Clinic, we believe that surgery can be an effective option, but needs to be agreed upon by the physician and patient when other treatments haven’t helped.

-If the physician and patient agree on surgery, we provide innovative treatments like Reverse Shoulder Surgery.
-The advantages of our approach to Reverse Shoulder Surgery include:
+If the physician and patient agree on surgery, we provide innovative treatments like reverse shoulder surgery.
+The advantages of our approach to reverse shoulder surgery include the following: